metablaster/WindowsFirewallRuleset/README.md

 IP addresses, ports, system user, interface type and other relevant information.\
 for example just saying: allow TCP outbound port 80 for any address or any user or no explanation what is this supposed to allow or block is not acceptable.

+## Customization

+If you would like to customize project code or add more firewall rules to suit your private or corporate interests then first step is to set up development environment and learn about project best practices all of which is explained in [CONTRIBUTING.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/CONTRIBUTING.md)

+Depending on your situation and target platform you might also want to read [Legacy Support](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/LegacySupport.md)

+These 2 documents are bare minimum to get you started customizing this repository, the rest can be found in `Readme` folder and by doing your own research.

 ## More information and help